Hard X-ray/Soft gamma-ray Laue Lenses for High Energy Astrophysics: Mosaic crystals and their reflectivity

 \subsection{Bent crystals and their reflectivity}

-As mentioned above, bent crystals with curvature radius equal to that of the lens surface, have the advantage of giving the best focusing of the reflected photons and a very smooth dependence of the effective area with energy.
+As mentioned above, bent crystals with curvature radius equal to that of the lens surface have the advantage of giving the best focusing of the reflected photons and a very smooth dependence of the effective area with energy.

-In addition to these properties, the primary curvature produced from the crystal bending, can generate a curvature in the diffracting planes perpendicular to the crystal cross section.
-For particular crystallographic planes; in the other cases the diffracting planes, this effect is particularly important for the diffraction efficiency (ratio between the diffracted and the transmitted photons) and thus for the crystal reflectivity.
+In addition to these properties, the primary curvature produced from the crystal bending can generate a curvature in the diffracting planes perpendicular to the main crystal cross section for particular crystallographic planes.
+This effect is particularly important for the diffraction efficiency (ratio between the diffracted and the transmitted photons) and thus for the crystal reflectivity.

 Indeed, the formation of Curved Diffracting Planes (CDP) makes a single diffraction in these planes very likely and thus the reflectivity is not limited to a maximum of 50\% as in the case of flat diffracting planes (see Fig.~\ref{f:fdp-vs-cdp}), but it can achieve values close to unity \cite{Keitel99,Malgrange02} (see also below).
 The formation of CDP crystals is also apparent in an increased energy bandwidth of these crystals (a few arcsec), for which they are also called quasi-mosaic (QM) crystals.